Dissertation

 I am a part of a team of primate researchers working to highlight the ties between primatology and coloniality.
 To learn more about decolonizing primatology (and other academic disciplines), visit our website: https://primateeponyms.wixsite.com/eponyms

-Or read our publication here
+Or read our recent publication here